MicrosoftDocs/xamarin-docs/contributing-guidelines/template.md

 [button links](../docs/core/index.md)
 ```

-You can see an example of buttons in action at the [Intune docs](/intune/get-started/choose-how-to-enroll-devices).
+You can see an example of buttons in action in the [Intune documentation](/intune/get-started/choose-how-to-enroll-devices).

 ### Selectors